 NYE is just around the corner, and this delicious oyster recipe is perfect!

 If you’re having friends over for the big count down, make sure you follow these tips and tricks for impressive and stress free catering:

 1) Fun is foremost: A fabulous new years eve party is all about fun, so being the hostest with the mostest is crucial.
-Spending time . . . → Read More: Recipe: Oysters with sauce vierge, and our top tips for NYE entertaining
+Spending time in the kitchen slaving over . . . → Read More: Recipe: Oysters with sauce vierge, and our top tips for NYE entertaining

 Beetroot soup. or barszcz, is a crucial part of the Christmas eve table and makes up just one of the 12 dishes served to honour the 12 apostles.

 Our babcia’s barszcz has a vey important little chefs trick – double beetroot flavour!
-It’s a great philosophy to follow with so many dishes: add some of the key ingredient, fresh, to finish the . . . → Read More: Recipe: Barszcz Wigilijny z uszkami, a vegetarian beetroot broth with wild mushroom tortellini
+It’s a great philosophy to follow with so many dishes: add some of the key ingredient, fresh, to finish the dish.
+This gives you a much deeper . . . → Read More: Recipe: Barszcz Wigilijny z uszkami, a vegetarian beetroot broth with wild mushroom tortellini